* United States imposes 220 pct duty on CSeries jets

 "DOES NOT BODE WELL" FOR BREXIT

-Manufacturing Northern Ireland, an industry group, said the row was an ominous sign of the difficulties Britain could face after leaving the EU.
+Manufacturing Northern Ireland, an industry group, said the row was an ominous sign of the difficulties Britain could face after Brexit.

 "What we could be witnessing is the fundamental difference between being a fully-fledged member of an internal market and a junior partner in a free trade agreement," it said.